AdamWilliamGangl/Weekend-react-image-gallery/README.md

 <br /><br />

 ## Part 1: Upload Image
 A user has the ability to upload an image at the top of the page.
-This opens a modal form where the user can enter an image url and a description
+This opens a modal form where the user can enter an image url and a description for their image.

 Once a user selects 'upload' the new image will be visible among the gallery- displayed as a card.
 <br /><br />